 What is IOTA?

-To solve their financial problems and fund the development phase, the Jinn project team organized a crowd sale during which they sold 100,000 JINN tokens for around $250,000 at that time.
-These JINN tokens then went on the NXT platform as shares in the Jinn project and its proceeding company.
+To solve their financial problems and fund the development phase, the Jinn project team organised a crowd sale during which they sold 100,000 JINN tokens for around $250,000 at that time.
+These JINN tokens then went on the NXT platform as shares in the Jinn project and its predecessor company.

 A few months later, on a BitcoinTalk forum, the Jinn Project team announced another project called IOTA because JINN tokens would go into the market as profit-sharing tokens (or financial securities).
 In 2015, the IOTA founders were Sergey Ivancheglo, Serguei Popov, David Sønstebø, and Dominik Schiener, who was the final addition to the founding team.